Molizanee/go-task-manager/README.md

-# RESTful API For Task Manager App
+# RESTful API For Task Manager App in Golang

 ## Stack used:
 - Golang